InertiaUK/Outlook_Connection_Checker/README.md

 If so it checks if Outlook is working in offline mode, or has connectivity problems to M365 (or your own EWS service).
 It gives the user a meaningfull messagebox as well as a toast notification then exits.
 The user can remediate, or knows to contact their helpdesk.
 Another feature I have added since is that from v1.0.2 it will count the messages in the outbox.
 If there are 5 messages or more it will wait 4 minutes then count them again.
-If stil 5 or more it will warn the user.
+If still 5 or more it will warn the user.

 Usage
 -----